 North Shore/Upcountry: The North Shore and Upcountry are the most authentic areas of Maui.
 This is where the locals live and while you likely won’t stay in this part of the island, you should plan plenty of time to explore this part of the island.
 Paia, Makawao, and a drive upcountry through Kula to Ulupalakua shouldn’t be missed.

-Why You Should Stay in West Maui
+Pros: Why You Might Like West Maui

 Most people stay in West Maui, if for no other reason than it’s where the majority of the resorts and condos are.
 West Maui is home to Maui’s original resort areas (when tourism development began in the 1960s) and it’s still where most of the tourists flock today.
 West Maui is usually sunny and dry, making it perfect beach weather.
 Also, there’s a wide range of accommodation options so whether you’re looking to splurge on a beachfront resort or save on a condo, you can find it in West Maui.